 For the past 15 years James has helped Law Enforcement agencies tackle crime by deploying innovative IT solutions and services in the areas of cyber security, computer forensics and firearms forensics.
 For the last 12 years he managed the commercial operations of Ultra Forensic Technology, the makers of the Integrated Ballistic Identification System (IBIS), across Europe, Middle East and Africa.
 This involved working closely with customers, a network of channel partners and numerous Government agencies and NGO’s such as INTERPOL, EUROPOL, the European Union and the United Nations.
 He also sat on the Steering Committee of the INTERPOL Ballistic Information Network (IBIN) and helped expand its reach and impact across the globe.

 As COO of Arquebus Solutions, James is responsible for continuing to build our relationships with existing and new customers worldwide, developing new channels to market, blending leading edge IT solutions with services and support, all with the aim of helping to solve and prevent gun enabled crime and make society safer.
 Whether it’s filling a capability gap or designing and delivering an end-to-end gun crime and registration program, on a national or regional basis, James brings together all of Arquebus’ expertise to ensure a better outcome for society.

 Chief Technical Officer

-He has been utilised in a multitude of projects including: examining the movement of firearms across jurisdictions, establishment of Firearm Focal Points (FFPs), examining the threat posed by converted firearms, utlisiing double casting and IBIS training.
+He has been utilised in a multitude of research projects including: examining the movement of firearms across jurisdictions, establishment of Firearm Focal Points (FFPs), examining the threat posed by converted firearms, utlising double casting and IBIS training.
 He studied forensic science (BSc, Queen Mary University of London) and is a professional member of the Chartered Society of Forensic Sciences.
 Additionally he is a key contributor to research and educational institutions on firearms related issues.

 Adrian Whiting QPM AIExpE